Watering Lawns and Gardens

 Thorough, careful watering encourages deep, drought-resistant roots in your lawn and garden.
 Follow the steps below to ensure best results.

-Low level irrigation or drip irrigation gets the water straight to the roots of a plant using less water than with an overhead system.
+Drip irrigation and low-level irrigation directs water straight to plants' roots using less water than with an overhead system.

 - sprinkler or drip irrigation